erose1337/beautiful-jekyll/_posts/2018-01-17-prp-order-of-operations.md

 While that may seem ideal, it is hard to compete on the throughput front with such a small state.
 A general purpose CPU really needs to utilize SIMD operations to achieve maximum throughput.

-For a prp that uses SIMD operations, using the round counter is slightly more complicated:
+For a permutation that uses SIMD operations, using the round counter is slightly more complicated:
 - SIMD operations quickly lose their efficiency when MOVing data frequently to/from SIMD registers
     - The need to minimize the number of MOVs is even more crucial
 - The round counter is a single word, not an SSE register